geminiplanetimager/gpi_pipeline/documentation/ifs/steps/wavelength_calibration.rst

 Observed Effect and Relevant Physics:
 ---------------------------------------

 To perform GPI's exoplanet characterization science goals requires a wavelength precision of ~1%.
 However, the uniformity of the datacube is greatly increased with a better quality calibration.
 Performing a robust, high-accuracy wavelength calibration with GPI has been on of the primary challenges of the pipeline development.
-Similar to other near-IR spectrographs, GPI uses the well calibrated emission lines of a Xenon lamp (Argon also works for Y-band).
+Similar to other near-IR spectrographs, GPI uses the well calibrated emission lines of a Xenon or Argon lamp (Argon requires more computation time to fit blended lines).
 The current accuracy of the wavelength calibration is below 0.5% for all bands.
-A new calibration based on forward modeling is also being developed.
-This routine is expected to both increase the robustness and precision of the calibration
+The new calibration based on forward modeling provides wavelength information accurate to within several hundredths of a pixel in all bands.

 Using Wavelength Calibrations in the GPI Pipeline
 --------------------------------------------------